algorandfoundation/algorand-python-testing/docs/index.md

 ## Quick Start

-`algopy` is a prerequisite for `algopy-testing`, providing stubs and type annotations for Algorand Python syntax.
+`algopy` is a prerequisite for `algorand-python-testing`, providing stubs and type annotations for Algorand Python syntax.
 It enhances code completion and type checking when writing smart contracts.
 Note that this code isn't directly executable in standard Python interpreters; it's compiled by `puya` into TEAL for Algorand Network deployment.

 Traditionally, testing Algorand smart contracts involved deployment on sandboxed networks and interacting with live instances.
 While robust, this approach can be inefficient and lacks versatility for testing Algorand Python code.

-Enter `algopy-testing`: it leverages Python's rich testing ecosystem for unit testing without network deployment.
+Enter `algorand-python-testing`: it leverages Python's rich testing ecosystem for unit testing without network deployment.
 This enables rapid iteration and granular logic testing.

-> **NOTE**: While `algopy-testing` offers valuable unit testing capabilities, it's not a replacement for comprehensive testing.
+> **NOTE**: While `algorand-python-testing` offers valuable unit testing capabilities, it's not a replacement for comprehensive testing.
 Use it alongside other test types, particularly those running against the actual Algorand Network, for thorough contract validation.

 ### Prerequisites